Article contents

 If you made a large profit on your bitcoin, you might have to pay tax.
 More on that below.

-Bitcoin is a new currency, an evolution of current currencies, you can use it as the same way as British Pounds (GBP) or US Dollars (USD), except it’s only found online – it’s a digital currency.
-And, it’s not backed by any government – it’s a global currency, designed for everyone.
+Bitcoin is a new digital currency, an evolution of current currencies, you can use it in the same way as British Pounds (GBP) or US Dollars (USD), except it’s only found online, it’s a digital currency.
+And, it’s not backed by any government, it’s a global currency, designed for everyone.

 It was invented in 2008 by an anonymous person (or most likely a group of people), who used the name Satoshi Nakamoto.

 However, it’s different to British Pounds, US Dollars and all local currencies, in almost every way.
-The key difference are:
+The key differences are:

 Bitcoin’s supply cannot be altered by central banks (governments), such as to increase the money supply, which happens with local currencies, such as Pounds and Dollars.